christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

     </span>
 </figure>

-You've already seen this setting.
+You've already seen this setting above.
 This time I drew in the top and bottom of the line box's text box (green, more on this below) and the baseline (blue), too.
 I also highlighted the area of the text elements by giving them a grey background.

-The line box has a **top edge** aligned to the top edge of the top-most element of this line and a **bottom edge** aligning to the bottom edge of the bottom-most element of the line.
+The line box has a **top edge** aligned to the top edge of the top-most element of this line and a **bottom edge** aligned to the bottom edge of the bottom-most element of the line.
 This is the box indicated by the red lines in the figure above.

 **The line box's baseline** is variable: